cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Another advantage is in reducing false positives by providing context.
 For example, a transaction with a new device might normally seem risky, but if that device has a long history with the same user and no links to bad accounts, a graph model can recognize it as low risk, avoiding a false alarm.
-Industry reports indicate that adding graph features or GNNs outputs has improved precision of fraud systems by filtering out cases that looked suspicious in isolation but were safe in context.[^4]
+Industry reports indicate that adding graph features or GNNs outputs has improved Precision of fraud systems by filtering out cases that looked suspicious in isolation but were safe in context.[^4]

 ##  Weaknesses